Skip to main content

 The SERM Question and Hormonal Signaling

-This blockage prompts the pituitary gland to increase its production of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH), which in turn signal the testes to produce more of their own testosterone and support spermatogenesis. is another used to stimulate this axis, acting as a synthetic version of Gonadotropin-Releasing Hormone (GnRH).
+This blockage prompts the pituitary gland to increase its production of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH), which in turn signal the testes to produce more of their own testosterone and support spermatogenesis.
+Gonadorelin is another ancillary medication used to stimulate this axis, acting as a synthetic version of Gonadotropin-Releasing Hormone (GnRH).

 The gut microbiome’s role here is more indirect but equally profound, centered on the gut-brain axis.
-The health of your gut has a direct impact on the function of your central nervous system, including the hypothalamic-pituitary-gonadal (HPG) axis that and Gonadorelin target.
+The health of your gut has a direct impact on the function of your central nervous system, including the hypothalamic-pituitary-gonadal (HPG) axis that SERMs and Gonadorelin target.

 Here’s how they are connected: